 The physics "department" is not a department in and of itself, but rather a subdivision of a larger scientific community at the College called the Department of Natural Sciences.

 We have two physics labs each with six computers and interfaces containing software for obtaining and analyzing data and connecting to the Internet.
-One of the lecture halls is equipped as a multi-media room with Internet access and computer projection capabilities.
+All the lecture rooms are equipped with a full complement of multi-media equipment and computer projection capabilities.
 Lecture courses are usually limited to 40-48 students, and laboratory sections are limited to 20-24 students.

 Penn College offers general science courses in addition to biology, chemistry and physics.
 These courses are generally used by students to fulfill their science electives.